 But with whiskey and bitters as key parts of an Old Fashioned, it’s easy to see how one could occasionally confuse the drink with Manhattans and Brooklyns.
 Over the years, like any cocktail, it’s gone through many iterations—the addition of muddled fruit being one of the most common—but the classic stands on its own with only a lemon or orange peel as the garnish.

-However you like your whiskey, your cocktail glasses, or your garnish, try one of these classic versions or variations and enjoy at the company holiday party or on a cold night in front of the fireplace.
+However you like your whiskey, your cocktail glasses, or your garnish, try one of these classic versions or variations—including a couple perfect for the warmer weather just around the bend.

 This is the super classic, pure Manhattan cocktail made with a 2:1 proportion of rye and sweet vermouth, a dash of Angostura bitters, and a maraschino cherry for garnish.
 To really take it a step above, don’t use the neon red super sweet maraschino cherries from your local supermarket.
 Instead, splurge on the decadent Luxardo brand, the original maraschino cherry.
 Get our Classic Manhattan recipe.